 - He Knows Too Much: Ryder and his mooks make attempts to assassinate any "visitors" who stand in the way of writing his dangerous Plan into law and to put the entire laboratory into lockdown without any communications until the Plan is accomplished.
 They can even attempt to "pull the plug" on you for being a "troublemaker" unless you stop them first.

-- Human Sacrifice: In the 2081 simulation, this is the goal of the savage tribe by tying you up and offering you on a bonfire a la The Wicker Man.
+- Human Sacrifice: In the 2081 simulation, this happens when you meet a savage tribe, who tie you up and offer you on a bonfire a la The Wicker Man (1973).

 - Inkblot Test: At one time when you exit Simulation Mode, and Dr. Perelman asks you to come to his office for "one more quick series of psych tests we want to run", when you arrive, he'll be here with Dr. Ernest Grimwold for the psych tests cards with pictures on it that look like inkblot designs.